belthor777/Machine-Learning/PH207x/excercises/Lesson5/ Sampling Distributions.md

 > *Hint:* normal(z) returns the cumulative standard normal distribution, so you can **NOT** take di 1-normal(2.37). if you do that, you will get the probability to get a result smaller than 2.37 standard deviations above μ.

+## Example: Atherosclerosis and Physical Activity ##
+> Oxidation of components of LDL cholesterol (the bad cholesterol) can result in atherosclerosis, or hardening of the arteries.
+Elosua et. al (2002) examine the impact of a 16 week physical activity program on LDL resistance to oxidation in 17 healthy young adults.
+After completing the program, the average maximum oxidation rate in the study participants xˉ was 8.2 μmol/min/g, and the sample standard deviation of the maximum oxidation rate was s=2.5 μmol/min/g.
+Assume that the oxidation rate is normally distributed.